Media Transfer Protocol: File move behavior

 In the implementation of MTP used by Windows Explorer, files from a selection moved out of a mobile device's storage, perhaps with the goal of freeing up space, are not deleted individually from the source after each file, but instead the entire selection becomes deleted at once from the source only after the transfer has finished.

 As a result, file moves aborted untimely, whether manually or unexpectedly, will not have freed up any space on the source device.
+(Also, attempting to copy or move files from one Android folder to another on the same device, using Windows File Explorer, does not work.
+Copying does not create copies, and moving only deletes the source files without creating the destination files.)

 Unix-like systems

 A free and open-source implementation of the Media Transfer Protocol is available as libmtp.
 This library incorporates product and device IDs from many sources, and is commonly used in other software for MTP support.

 Graphical

 GNOME applications like GNOME Files (formerly called Nautilus) and Archive Manager (formerly called File-Roller) use GIO-based GVfs to access files on MTP devices.

 The KDE Project develops the MTP KIO Slave with a similar level of integration as GVfs.

 Not related to GNOME or KDE is the *NIX graphical MTP-capable media player, gMTP.